eristow/recipe_helper/frontend/README.md

   - [ ] Drop shadow on page container?

 ## Done:
+- [x] Create production Dockerfiles for FE and BE
+- [x] Combine FE and BE into monorepo
 - [x] Use docker-compose to run both
 - [x] Ensure hot/live reload works for both
 - [x] Create docker files for both